 Madison Polar Plunge

-In February, the Wisconsin School of Business will be taking the plunge – the Polar Plunge that is – at Olin Turville Park in Madison.
+In February, the Wisconsin School of Business took the plunge – the Polar Plunge that is.
 The Polar Plunge is one of the biggest fundraising efforts of the Special Olympics of Wisconsin to raise funds for their events, while honoring a classic Wisconsin tradition.

 Town Hall Meetings

-At least once per semester, all students associated with the Wisconsin School of Business are invited to attend this informational and feedback-driven meeting.
+Twice per semester, all students associated with the Wisconsin School of Business are invited to attend this informational and feedback-driven meeting.
 Prominent issues and initiatives that impact business students are discussed at these events.
 Students may come with questions, statements, or opinions about the given topics or contribute ideas for the following town hall meeting.
 The purpose of the meeting is to unify the school, gain feedback from different student backgrounds, and facilitate the collaboration between students.
-For more information, please contact your student organization leader or email@example.com.
+For more information, please contact the VP-Advocacy at firstname.lastname@example.org.

 Twice per semester, every registered business student organization president is invited to attend this leadership meeting.
 The purpose of the meeting is to unify the school, gain feedback from different student organizations, and facilitate the collaboration between the powers of student organizations.
-For more information, please contact your student organization leader or firstname.lastname@example.org.
+For more information, please contact the BBA Gov president at email@example.com.

 Executive Board Elections:

-Spring elections feature voting for six candidate positions: President, VP-Administration, VP-Finance, VP-Marketing, VP-Programming, & VP-Student Organizations.
+Spring elections featured voting for five candidate positions: President, VP-Advocacy, VP-Finance, VP-Marketing, and VP-Programming.
 Each admitted business student will be allowed one vote per office.
-Elected officials will serve for the 2011-12 school year as the official leaders of BBA Gov, the official student government for the Wisconsin School of Business’ BBA program!
+Elected officials will serve for the 2014-15 school year as the official leaders of BBA Gov, the official student government for the Wisconsin School of Business’ BBA program!
 For more information on responsibilities for these positions, please refer to our BBA Gov Constitution.